1979 XB

 1979 XB was first observed on 11 December 1979 by astronomers at the Siding Spring Observatory, Australia, when the asteroid was estimated to be 0.09 ± 0.02 AU from Earth and had a solar elongation of 127°.
 The object has never been confirmed by a second observatory.
 The uncertainty region for this asteroid is now hundreds of millions of kilometers long.

 Orbit-fit

 With a short 4-day observation arc, the trajectory is poorly constrained and the uncertainties fit numerous different orbits.
 The perihelion point (closest approach to the Sun) is better known than the aphelion point (furthest distance from the Sun).
 Due to the uncertainty, the orbital period ranges from 2.4 to 4.2 years.

 2024

-Around mid-December 2024 the asteroid has about a 0.05% chance of making an Earth approach within 0.1 AU.
-But it will not pass any closer than 0.005 AU.
+Around mid-December 2024 the asteroid had about a 0.05% chance of making an Earth approach within 0.1 AU.
+If it did make an Earth approach, it did not come any closer than 0.005 AU.
 The nominal JPL Horizons December 2024 Earth distance is 4 AU with an uncertainty of more than a billion km.